avurlerby/avurlerby/README.md

 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/omotoso-afolabi/)
 - or Check my Website: https://afolabiomotoso.com/

-Follow my Second GitHub Account: https://github.com/afolabiomotoso
+Follow my Second GitHub Account [here](https://github.com/afolabiomotoso)

 I also have lots of projects on [GitLab](https://gitlab.com/afolabi88) and BitBucket.